w3c/web-advertising/support_for_advertising_use_cases.md

 # User needs

 ## Why am I seeing this ad?
 One user need is to be presented with an accurate explanation of why a particular ad was shown.
-This is especially important in use-cases like re-targeting when people want to understand how personal information is shared.
-When no explanation is provided, people may imagine innacurate theories as to why they are seeing a given ad.
+This is especially important in use-cases like retargeting when people want to understand how personal information is shared.
+When no explanation is provided, people may imagine inaccurate theories as to why they are seeing a given ad.

 ## Opt-out of an advertiser, category or product
 One user need is the ability to opt-out of all ads from a specific business.
 This could be for any reason, but examples might include a dislike for that particular company / brand, a lack of relevance, excessively repetitive ads from that business in the past, a prior bad experience with that business, or offensive ad imagery.

-The compexity in serving this user need comes from the difficulty in recognizing which ads promote which businesses.
+The complexity in serving this user need comes from the difficulty in recognizing which ads promote which businesses.
 A given business may run ads through many channels, through many different ad agencies, and might promote a variety of apps and websites.
 All of this makes it very difficult to successfully satisfy this user need.

 ## Opt-out of a marketing service
 As a user, upon request I want to easily be able to opt-out of ads provided by a specific marketing service.